johnofleek/OctaveOrp/README.md

 # OctaveOrpPythonDemo
+The purpose of this app is to demonstrate and simulate an external computer sending sensor data via a serial port (UART) to the Octave system

+The app was tested on a Windows 10 PC and used a mangOH Yellow / WP7702 board as the edge device

 Python demo runs on serial port connected remote machine

 # Install